12hoang04/Blooket/README.md

 # Blooket
 # **Support discord server: https://discord.gg/RTseVPF8MA**

-# global

-All these cheats in the folder can be used outside games

 # addTokens.js

 note: **This cheat also includes adding max xp for the day**